"There's no better way to make a decent creation look stupid than to make a real guy dress like it!"

 Adapted from Visual Novels

-- Japanese film director Takashi Miike (of Ichi The Killer fame) will be making a live-action version of Phoenix Wright: Ace Attorney for offical release in 2012.
+- Japanese film director Takashi Miike (of Ichi the Killer fame) released a live-action version of Phoenix Wright: Ace Attorney in 2012.
 Trailer.
 The movie, despite darker and more serious tones compared to the game (which deals with murder cases on a day to day basis, but still) was received warmly and achieved modest success from audiences and reviewers.
 It helps that the Narumiya/Saitou pair (Naruhodo or Phoenix/Mitsurugi or Miles) wasn't too hard on the eyes, and that Miike wasn't shy in having fun with the gravity defying hair as well as the special effects.

 Adapted from Web Comics